 Since 2008, de la Haba has produced art-related ventures through his creative platform Bodega de la Haba.
-Notable projects include hosting literary events with Pulitzer Prize-winning poet Franz Wright, curating a 40 year survey for celebrated artist Judy Rifka and producing and narrating Terrence Browne’s Irish art history musical, Hazel: Made In Belfast which premiered at Carnegie Hall.
-A devoted patron of the arts, de la Haba established the Carlos Collazo Scholarship at Artes Plasticas in San Juan, PR, in honor of the artist who died of AIDS in 1989.
+Notable projects include hosting literary events with Pulitzer Prize-winning poet Franz Wright, curating a survey of significant work by the celebrated artist Judy Rifka at Pulpo Gallery in Murnau am Staffelsee, Germany, and producing and narrating Terrence Browne’s Irish art history musical, Hazel: Made In Belfast which premiered at Carnegie Hall.

-De la Haba’s work has been exhibited internationally, including Salzach Biennial, Salzburg Arts Festival, Queens Museum, Kunsthaus Tacheles, Contemporary Istanbul, Design Week Milan, Mykonos Biennale, SCOPE Art Show, Art Miami and Art Southhampton.
+De la Haba’s work has been exhibited internationally, including at Salzach Biennial, Salzburg Arts Festival, Queens Museum, Kunsthaus Tacheles, Contemporary Istanbul, Design Week Milan, Mykonos Biennale, SCOPE Art Show, Art Miami, Art Southampton, and Sylt Art Fair.
 In 2009 de la Haba was the Artist-in-Residence at Jack the Pelican Presents where he firmly cemented his notoriety with a provocative body of work.

 De la Haba is represented by Geuer & Geuer Art GmbH in Dusseldorf, Germany.
-A native New Yorker, the artist lives and works in New York with his wife, Teresa, heir to New York’s legendary pub, McSorley’s Old Ale House, and their two boys, Matthew and Sebastian.
+A native New Yorker, the artist lives and works in New York with his wife, Teresa, and their two boys, Matthew and Sebastian.

 The Billboard Series, 48 Wall Street, NYC